CONTENTS

 Christa

-deputy minister.
+minister.
 Thank you for the question on retention.
-I do have some
+I do have some positive news

-positive news to share.
-Our main source for retention data is through a federal
+to share.
+Our main source for retention data is through a federal database

 essentially integrates or links together immigration data with CRA [Canada